START HERE - Get Started with On2Air Backups

 - Click Backup History to see the backups begin and when it’s done processing.

-Backups begin within approximately 1 minute and the time it takes to complete the backup will depend on the number of records/fields in your Airtable base and the number of attachments.
+Backups will begin within approximately 1 minute.
+The initial backup takes time to complete the backup, depending on the number of records/fields in your Airtable base and the number of attachments.
+Subsequent backups will not take as long as we back up only the specific changes made.

 On2Air Backups Plan